Yael Fisher: Biography

 Her father, Itzhak Avni, was born in Berlin, Germany, and immigrated to Israel with the Youth Aliya in 1933, immediately after the Nazi regime came to power.
 He became the CEO of the Israel Coins and Medals Corp and the Vice-CEO of the Israeli Prime Minister's Office.

 Her maternal grandfather was the artist and painter Meir Gur-Aryeh.
 Her mother, Jerusalem-born Leah Avni, the sixth generation of native Israelis in her family, was a chief nurse at the Hadassah Mount Scopus Hospital.

 Fisher was born and raised in Rehavia, Jerusalem, in a family of three girls and a boy.
 She attended the Hebrew Rehavia Gymnasium (graduated 1971).
 She was part of the Israeli team that won the 100X4 relay race at the Eighth Maccabiah, held in Israel in 1969.
 She was the Jerusalem champion in Floor and Artistic Gymnastics 1970.
 During her mandatory IDF service, she was a social services officer in the Sinai Peninsula, and later transferred to Training Command and was honorably discharged at the rank of first lieutenant.

 After her military service, she completed the first year of studies as part of the first class to attend Ben-Gurion University's School of Medicine.
 Between 1975 and 1978, she studied at the Jerusalem Academy of Music and Dance and has a B.MUS in Dance.
 She attained MA (1989–1991) and PhD (1995–1998) degrees in Education Administration at the Hebrew University of Jerusalem.
 Her thesis and doctorate dealt with parental involvement in education.
 Her doctoral advisors were Professor Haim Adler and Professor Itzhak Friedman.
 Between 1982 and 1989, she founded and ran a dance school as part of the Gderot regional council.

 Between 1990–1996, she founded and ran the Study Center for Gifted, Science- and Arts-loving Youth at the Achva College of Education.
 In 1996, she was the first Academic Secretary of Achva when the college became an accredited academic institution.
-Between 1997 and 1999, she managed the Michigan/Israel Bureau and was the Community and Aliyah (immigration to Israel) Jewish Federation of Metropolitan Detroit, MI., USA.
-After returning to Israel, she went back to teach at Achva and at the same time developed and ran an experimental course for training school principals, at the Henrietta Szold Institute in Jerusalem.
+Between 1997 and 1999, she managed the Michigan/Israel Bureau and was the Community and Aliyah (immigration to Israel) Jewish Federation of Metropolitan Detroit, MI., US After returning to Israel, she went back to teach at Achva and at the same time developed and ran an experimental course for training school principals, at the Henrietta Szold Institute in Jerusalem.